 Actually, now that I think about it, leopard geckos aren’t too different than us.
 They love to sleep, socialize ( sometimes ), and eat a lot of things that aren’t good for them.
 With that said, it’s best not to overdo it with these worms.

-If you’ve never given butter worms to your leopard gecko and would like to introduce them to a new treat, then click here to go to Amazon where I get mine.
+If you’ve never given butter worms to your leopard gecko, try them out as a treat.
 Don’t worry, unlike black soldier fly larvae, most geckos love these things.

 Many don’t know this, but locusts are a wonderful staple food to feed your gecko whether that be when mixing them with what you’re currently feeding them or if you’d rather just feed it to them exclusively.